Grochowsky/frontend-mentor-react-country-list/README.md

 Main Goals:

-Download data using the fetch API
+-Download data using the fetch API
-Implement an onSearch event handler to search in real-time Provide the ability to display additional information for each country by rolling down a section
+-Implement an onSearch event handler to search in real-time -Provide the ability to display additional information for each country by rolling down a section

 Running project
 1. Clone repository